Last updated: 02/02/2022 | Estimated Reading Time: 5 minutes

-When you apply for a car finance deal, your lender will carry out credit checks to see if you are eligible for a loan.
-Having a low credit score can reduce your chances of being able to secure car finance, but there are a few simple things you can do to improve your chances.
+When you apply for a car finance deal, your lender will carry out credit checks to see if you are eligible.
+If you've got a good credit score, you'll typically benefit from lower interest rates and more options.
+Having a low credit score can reduce your chances of securing the best deals, but there are still a few simple things you can do to improve your chances.

 What is a credit score?

-The most important thing you can do is keep on top of your credit score.
-Your credit score is affected by several factors.
-If you have missed payments on credit in the past, been declared bankrupt or have made late payments on your bills, your credit history will have been negatively impacted.
+Your credit score (or more accurately, your credit report) is essentially like your financial footprint.
+It's a record of your financial history that lenders use to assess how safe you are to give credit to.
+It is affected by several factors: if you have missed loan payments in the past, been declared bankrupt, or have made late payments on your bills, your credit history will have been negatively impacted.

 How can I improve my chances of getting car finance?